vichuge/rb-tic-tac-toe/README.md

 > In this project, the student builds a Tic Tac Toe game.
 The main goal is to put into practice the main concepts of Object-Oriented Programming.
 Particularly, classes and access to their attributes.

+🎮
 **This project was build with ruby 2.7.2p137 (2020-10-01 revision 5445e04352) [x64-mingw32] and ruby 2.7.2p137 (2020-10-01 revision 5445e04352) [x86_64-darwin15]**
+The game is loaded and played entirely on the command prompt/terminal of your computer system.
+Kindly follow the instructions below to play it. 🙂

 ## Built With